Tracking Chef

 However, my opinion, contrary to other Hubspot users, is that you should still measure yourself on a proper web analytics tool such as Google Analytics (GA).
 Even if you don’t use GA, you will want to implement conversion tracking for other advertising platforms, such as Quora, that aren’t supported out of the box in Hubspot.

-This requires being able to efficiently track Hubspot form submissions.
+This requires being able to track Hubspot form submissions efficiently.

-As with other tools, the best course of action is using a dedicated Thank You Page (TYP).
-Most ad platforms (e.g. Google Ads or LinkedIn) support URL based tracking for TYPs, making this setup a breeze.
+Like other tools, the best course of action is to use a dedicated Thank You Page (TYP).
+Most ad platforms (e.g. Google Ads or LinkedIn) support URL-based tracking for TYPs, making this setup a breeze.
 But in many cases, the form submission will not route the user to a new page, so capturing the form submission is slightly more complex.

 Generic form tracking